Understanding IPv4 Addresses: The Foundation of Internet Communication

 IPv6 vs. IPv4

-- Not covered in detail here but worth exploring for future-proofing.
+- Not covered in detail here but essential for future-proofing networks.

 Subnetting Basics

-- Divides a network into smaller subnetworks (subnets) for efficiency.
+- Divides a network into smaller subnets for efficiency and security.

 - Uses subnet masks (e.g.,